NHOrus/srwq-compilation/episode-27.md

 "Your ambition is lauded, Baran Doban, but I fear it may take more than that.
 I'll give you 5 cycles to secure our position in this system, otherwise, I'll have to activate Zehirut, and begin Adjudication."

 Baran blinks, and then nods and turns to leave.
-"Zehirut...no way to fight a war, I say..."
+"Zehirut... no way to fight a war, I say..."
-Stealthyboy !fchRKomfls Sat 27 Feb 2010 01:57:08 No.4602367 Report
->>4602354
-A true masterpiece
-Sanger Zombolt!
-Sat 27 Feb 2010 01:59:08 No.4602377 Report
->>4602354
-I can now not imagine Cynthia like this.
-Anonymous Sat 27 Feb 2010 02:01:08 No.4602392 Report
->>4602359
->Baran Doban
-YEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEESSSS

->Still planning to take over Earth NOOOOOOOOOOOOOOOOOOOOOOOOOOOOO

-Well still.
-Baran Doban.
-Potential ally.
-Awesome.

-And they should appreciate the HEROIC POWER OF JUSTICE GRANZON.
-Sciencegar Sciencebolt Sat 27 Feb 2010 02:01:08 No.4602394 Report
->>4602354

-This is not what Tis meant when she said she wanted a more mature body...
-Stealthyboy !fchRKomfls Sat 27 Feb 2010 02:02:08 No.4602399 Report
->>4602359
-Goddamnit Laodicea, we're offering a bloody olive branch here.
-Katina, the fucking Thunderous Fury, the most bloodthirsty ace the Shadow Mirror has, is offering you an olive branch.
-That's not the kind of offer you refuse, you fool.
-Anonymous Sat 27 Feb 2010 02:05:08 No.4602415 Report
- Quoted By: >>4602434
->>4602359
->Bet Barshem
-Oh shit that's Viletta!

->Baran Doban
-Oh shWARE KOSO WA!
-WARE KOSO WA!
-BARAN DOBAN!
-Anonymous Sat 27 Feb 2010 02:08:08 No.4602434 Report
->>4602415
->Oh shit that's Viletta!
-OH YES

-Now we must get her to meet OGverse Viletta!
-FOR GREATEST JUSTICE!
-Anonymous Mk-II Sat 27 Feb 2010 02:11:08 No.4602448 Report
- Quoted By: >>4602460
->>4602359
-HAH your forces are in ruins you depend on us to ...>zehirut fucking cheaters ...
-Anonymous Sat 27 Feb 2010 02:13:08 No.4602460 Report
- Quoted By: >>4602474
->>4602448
-Well we have the OGnumbers running around, so if they pull out Zehirut they pull out Sanger and Ratsel.
-Anonymous Mk-II Sat 27 Feb 2010 02:15:08 No.4602474 Report
->>4602460
-the point is that we dont want those guys running around either. but if worst comes the best thing to do is let them kill each other.
-Sciencegar Sciencebolt Sat 27 Feb 2010 02:16:08 No.4602479 Report
- Quoted By: >>4602488
->>4602493
->>4602518
->>4602525
+---

 "The Eurydice is still refusing hails.
 They keep sending coded laser signals claiming special circumstances, but no codes to back that up, Captain."

 "Understood.
 How long to targets?"

 "22 minutes to the group of capital ships.
 Positive ID on a DC vessel, negative on the spherical object.
-The Asteroid is emitting noticable energy readings now, theres definitely something in th...Gravitational Distortion dead ahead!!
+The Asteroid is emitting noticable energy readings now, theres definitely something in th...
+Gravitational Distortion dead ahead!!
 I'm picking up 2 PTs, one a Gespenst, the other ...unknown."

 "Yellow alert!
 Minimise jamming and give me a commlink."